 They are a hybrid of a traditional American donut combined with a Japanese texture.
-Naturally, they are made with sweet rice flour and have and are gluten-free qualities.
+Naturally, they are made with sweet rice flour and are gluten-free.

 The donuts have a dense center and a crispy outside.
 Many different glazes and sugars have been used to offer a variety.
 They were popularized in Japan and called "Pon de ring" from the donut chain Mister donut.

 One of the best parts of making the Mochi donuts is that there are not a ton of ingredients!

 - Mochiko Sweet Rice flour: Bob's red mill also makes one.
 However, I had to order off of Amazon as my stores did not have either.

 Please follow some of these tips to make the perfect Mochi donuts.